jsog/jsog-jackson/README.md

 # JavaScript Object Graphs with Jackson

 This is a plugin for Jackson which can serialize cyclic object graphs in the [JSOG format](https://github.com/jsog/jsog).
-It can both serialize and deserialize, however, it currently cannot deserialize polymoprhic (ie @JsonTypeInfo) objects.
+It can both serialize and deserialize.

+Caveat: With Jackson 2.5.0, polymoprhic (ie @JsonTypeInfo) objects cannot be deserialized from JSOG.
+Jackson 2.5.1 fixes the issue.

 ## Source code